 Ranger is a very small city located in the state of Texas.
 With a population of 2,285 people and just one neighborhood, Ranger is the 604th largest community in Texas.

-Ranger is a blue-collar town, with 35.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ranger is generally considered to be a blue-collar town.
+35.36% of the Ranger workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ranger is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ranger who work in office and administrative support (12.52%), food service (9.63%), and maintenance occupations (8.86%).

-As is often the case in a small city, Ranger doesn't have a public transportation system that people use for their commute.
+Ranger is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Ranger, just 6.39% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.